 What do I mean by this?
 From the days of relational databases, people have realized that any one piece of information is connected and related to other pieces of information.
 Spoiler alert - this is the case even more so today, with our technology-enabled world creating more digital information than ever before.

 As information management professionals, we have really struggled to connect our systems to other information stores, largely because to do so has been a very difficult task.
-The good news here is the rise of content services platforms is making this task much more achievable.
+The good news here is the rise of Content Services Platform is making this task much more achievable.
 Using new technologies like open source and Cloud and configuration-first architecture, a modern content services platform can be quickly deployed and seamlessly integrated with existing systems for a 360 degree view of your content.

 So if you want to simply access your customer documentation from your CRM system, or create a Google Vision driven auto-classification engine for your insurance claim management solution, the key is simply to connect your information.
 And the best part of a modern content services platform is that it delivers faster time to value and instantly measurable benefits.